Business School

 Experiential Learning

 Business students must earn 3 semester hours of credit in an approved Experiential Learning course.
-This can be satisfied by completing: an Internship; ENTP 3900 The Many Pathways to Entrepreneurship, MGMT 4900 Project Management and Practice/ISMG 4900 Project Management and Practice; or completing an approved Study Abroad business course.
+This can be satisfied by completing: an Internship; ENTP 3900 Real Life Entrepreneurship: The Founder's Journey, MGMT 4900 Project Management and Practice/ISMG 4900 Project Management and Practice; or completing an approved Study Abroad business course.
 Students completing the RISK program must take RISK 3949 Experiential Learning in RMI Industry.

 Students may petition to waive the experiential learning requirement based on documented full time work experience of one year or more related to their chosen major.